Facilitator Notes for Session 1: Being Wrong

 As you may have noted from the title, this session is about our own brokenness and the two TED Talks selected for this session are quite emotional.
 The subjects are bullying and cancer – two diseases from which a number of your participants have likely suffered.
 You may find it helpful to pause silently for a minute or two after the videos for the group to compose themselves.

 Please make your group aware that there is some profanity in the first video of this session.
-You should pause after the first video for discussion, before moving on to the second.

 This is session is a great opportunity to encourage everyone to speak from their own experience, and not about the experiences of people they know.